Kagami/webm.js/README.md

 ```

 inside.
 Host the `dist` directory with your favourite HTTP server or use `npm start` to start the development server at 8080 port.

+### I want to use it locally and don't have node.js

+No problem!
+Just download [webm.js-gh-pages.zip](https://github.com/Kagami/webm.js/archive/gh-pages.zip), unpack it and open `index.html` with Firefox.
+Everything should work right away.
+Other browsers will require local HTTP server, run `python -mSimpleHTTPServer` in unpacked directory if in doubt.

+It's also perfectly possible to build browser extension, user script or even embed WebM encoder into your site.
+I haven't done anything in that direction yet, but let me know if you're interested.

 ### License